kevinallen/waiver_coach/ml/feature_extraction/README.md

 Includes features that represent lifetime means for the stats of the players included in the input data (X)

 ### ExtractColumns
 Only keeps particular columns, can be specificed 'like' (regex) or 'exact'

 ### HandleNaN
 Decides what to do with rows ith NaN's.
 Either drop the row or fill (with 0s)

 ### Filter Played Percent
 Throws out rows if the player did not play more than a threshold percent of the past games

+### AddNameKey
+Adds a name_key column to a dataframe to allow joining nfldb data to other sources.